-DEPUTIES ARREST MAN FOR BREAKING INTO THREE HOMES
+DEPUTIES ARREST MAN FOR BREAKING INTO TWO HOMES

-LEXINGTON COUNTY, SC - Lexington County Sheriff’s Department deputies arrested a 23-year-old man on Sunday, July 21 on charges that the man broke into two homes on R.B.
-Baker Drive near Chapin and one home on Crystal Creek Circle near Chapin.
-In each burglary, the man consumed food and alcoholic beverages that the homeowners had in their residences.
+LEXINGTON COUNTY, SC - Lexington County Sheriff’s Department deputies arrested a 19-year-old Lexington man on Monday, February 24 on charges that the man broke into one home on Farmdale Drive near Lexington and one home on Country Oak Road near Lexington on Monday morning.

-Lexington County Sheriff James R. Metts said deputies arrested Zachary Ray Trantham, 23, who does not have a permanent address, on three counts of first-degree burglary and one count of discharging a firearm in a dwelling.
-Trantham was being held on Monday, July 22 at the Lexington County Detention Center while awaiting a bond hearing.
+Lexington County Sheriff James R. Metts said deputies arrested Gavin Wyatt James, 19, of 129 Platinum Drive, Lexington, on arrest warrants on two counts of first-degree burglary.
+James was being held on Monday at the Lexington County Detention Center while awaiting a bond hearing.

 If you, or someone you know, have any information regarding any crime, you are encouraged to contact Crimestoppers.
 You could earn a reward up to $1,000.